syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

-6.Add the following code to create a new button.
+6.Add the following code in **DocIO.razor** file to create a new button.

 {% tabs %}
 {% highlight CSHTML %}